The Heartbreaking Truth About Elvis and Priscilla Presley's Love Story - E! Online

 Priscilla told People in 1978 that she continued to go to Graceland with Lisa Marie "like we were never divorced.
 Elvis and I still hugged each other, still had love.
 We would say ‘Mommy said this' and 'Daddy said that.'
 That helped Lisa to feel stable.
 There was never any arguing or bitterness."

-Looking back decades later, "I truly cherish the great times," she told People last year.
+Looking back decades later, "I truly cherish the great times," she told People.
 "As you grow up, there are always fears and insecurities.
 But as you get older you understand it all."

 Sadly, Elvis didn't get much older.
 Hooked on pills, surrounded by yes-men and eating enough fried peanut butter and banana sandwiches to ensure that combination would always be referred to as "The Elvis" ever after, his health started to deteriorate.
 The living legend died of a heart attack at Graceland on Aug.
 16, 1977, when he was only 42.